wagjo/dredd/README.md

 * Hint: Start dredd on a dedicated port and use reverse proxy to make it public.
 That way you can also enable TLS for dredd.

+* Developer Hint: Do not forget to set UTF-8 in emacs
+    * M-x customize-group slime-lisp "Slime Net Coding System" utf-8-linux "Save for Future Sessions"

 ## Documentation

 As this is a literate programming attempt, documentation is in sources